 During enrollment and follow-up, career advisors provide guidance and counseling on work readiness expectations that will lead to success in the workplace.
 Staff also counsel youth to address barriers that may prevent employment success.
 Staff have and continue to develop local knowledge regarding small and large employers and engage in community activities that connect them with employers in the area.
 Events such as career fairs and hiring events provide staff the opportunity to meet with employers to understand their needs which assists them in serving participants.
 Youth staff also work closely with other center staff and partners in efforts to assist youth in entering unsubsidized employment.
+Staff also serve on local business and industry committees geared towards students.
 We have also had success with youth entering employment upon completion of a work experience and have utilized OJT when appropriate.

-17. Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
+- 17. Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
 Be certain to complete both columns to demonstrate partnerships and potential use of shared funding.
-[WIOA Section 129(c)(2)(A)] Name document: Local Area WDB Name Youth Program Elements Chart.
+Please specify partners.
+[WIOA Section 129(c)(2)(A)] - See attached. - Name document: Local Area WDB Name Youth Program Elements Chart. - 18.
+Does the Local Area WDB have a standing committee to provide information to assist with planning, operational, and other issues relating to the provision of services to youth?
+[WIOA Section 107(b)(4)(A)(ii)] - a.
+If no, describe how oversight to planning, operational, and other issues relating to the provision of services to youth will be provided.